SathyaBhat/sathyabh.at/content/weekly-notes-06-2024/index.md

     * We were hoping that all our items could be packed and moved in a single trip.
 Sadly some of our tables/sideboards were a bit too wide and they couldn't move all the items in a single trip.
     * As with most moves, nothing was perfect - as the removalists were moving the bed, they ended up smashing a lampshade to pieces.
 We informed the REA of the house, since they had a few inspections planned for the next day, and now I wonder how much we will be charged for this.

-    {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "moving-crates-1.jpg" "Crates stacked up and ready to be picked up" "Weekly Notes" >}}

     {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "moving-crates-3.jpg" "Crates stacked up and ready to be picked up" "Weekly Notes" >}}

+        {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "moving-crates-1.jpg" "Crates delivered at the new house."
+"Weekly Notes" >}}

 * In our new house in North Sydney, we've unpacked most of the crates and arranged/rearranged a few items around.
 My gaming/WFH setup is ready.
 Jo spent a lot of time tying the cables together with cable ties.
 We will probably get a sleeve to cover the cables coming from the desktop.

-    {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "moving-crates-3.jpg" "My gaming/WFH setup.
+    {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "desktop-setup.jpg" "My gaming/WFH setup.
 Crates will be moved soon."
 "Weekly Notes" >}}

-* We're still getting to know the area better.
+* North Sydney seems to be an interesting area.
+A highway goes by the frontside of our apartment and it is quite busy & noisy.
+The noise insulation is quite extraordinary and you barely hear anything inside.
 There are a couple of specialty coffee shops for our morning coffee/breakfast kicks as well as a Saravana Bhavan nearby for whenever the idly/vada/dosa craving kicks in.
 Look forward to exploring North Sydney more!

     {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "food-cafe-3.jpg" "Yay for vadas!"
 "Weekly Notes" >}}